 Another intriguing property of this species is rot resistance.
 Farmers have long known about the durability of the wood, and it is used for fenceposts to this day.
 In one study at Oregon State University, untreated osage orange fenceposts have been “spectacularly durable,” and are still sound after 86+ years in the ground (Jeff Morrell, personal communication, February 2016).
 In fact, the untreated osage orange posts have outlasted all other tree species, including those treated with preservatives.
-Using the untreated wood of this species for terraces, fenceposts, pavers, or other hardscape purposes might provide decades of resistance to decomposition — and thereby extend carbon sequestration long after the tree is dead.
+Using the untreated wood of this species for terraces, fenceposts, pavers, or other hardscape purposes will provide decades of resistance to decomposition — and thereby extend carbon sequestration long after the tree is dead.

-Consequently, using locally grown osage orange wood — instead of manufactured, transported, cementitious hardscape products — reduces the carbon footprint of gardening.
+Consequently, using locally grown osage orange wood, instead of manufactured, transported, cementitious hardscape products, reduces the carbon footprint of gardening.
 Pictured are some sections cut from a dead branch from my own tree — awaiting placement as pavers.

 Finally, osage orange wood has one of the highest BTU ratings of any firewood and has potential to offset fossil fuels for heating.